AmirHussein96/Numerical-Optimization/README.md

 # Numerical-Optimization
-Tutorials and mini-projects on numerical optimization
+This repository contains a topic-wise curated list Tutorials and mini-projects on numerical optimization